-AGPC takes reasonable steps to protect the security of personal information from misuse and loss and from unauthorised access, modification or disclosure, for example by use of physical security and restricted access to electronic records.
+- AGPC takes reasonable steps to protect the security of personal information from misuse and loss and from unauthorised access, modification or disclosure, for example by use of physical security and restricted access to electronic records.

-- You may also seek access to personal information which AGPC holds about you (subject to the limitations imposed by the IP Act) by contacting AGPC's Privacy Officer.
+- You may also seek access to personal information which AGPC holds about you (subject to the limitations imposed by the PDPA) by contacting AGPC's Privacy Officer.

-Phone: (03) 9258 7100
+- Phone: (03) 9258 7100

 - Facsimile: (03) 9699 3727